 Once you have your equipment set up and ready to go, it’s time to figure out how you’re going to record your audio.
 This is the easiest part of the process if you purchased a plug and play microphone.
 There are a few different options here, but a few programs I would suggest using:

-In a blog post I reviewed DaVinci Resolve 15 and think it’s an amazing podcast editing software for the price point (free!).
+In my DaVinci Resolve Review and think it’s an amazing podcast editing software for the price point (free!).
 If you’re starting out, I would try out this program to record your audio and perform any post-production edits.

 This is the program that I use to record my podcasts.
 You have to pay to use it as part of the various Adobe Creative Suite plans, but it’s simple to set up and the editing process is easy once you get over the initial learning curve.